rust-lang/rust/README.md

 ## Quick Start

-Rust analyzer builds on Rust >= 1.30.0 (currently in beta) and uses the 2018 edition.
+Rust analyzer builds on Rust >= 1.31.0 and uses the 2018 edition.

 ```
 # run tests